sparkfun/SparkFun_Digi_XBee_Development_Board/docs/introduction.md

     ![Product Thumbnail](https://cdn.sparkfun.com/assets/parts/2/1/4/6/5/WRL-21636-XBee-Development-Board-Feature.jpg)
     </figure></a>

--    The SparkFun XBee Development Board is designed to help you quickly and easily prototype low-power cellular IoT applications using the new Digi XBee 3 Low-Power LTE-M/NB-IoT and XBee RR Pro modules.
-This board breaks out all the functionality of your Xbee module, plus the ability to connect to the cellular network and (drumroll, please) GNSS.
+-    The SparkFun Digi XBee® Development Board is designed to help you quickly and easily prototype low-power cellular IoT applications using the new Digi XBee® 3 Low-Power LTE-M/NB-IoT and Digi XBee® RR Pro modules.
+This board breaks out all the functionality of your Digi XBee® module, plus the ability to connect to the cellular network and (drumroll, please) GNSS.

     <center>
     [Purchase from SparkFun :fontawesome-solid-cart-plus:{ .heart }](https://www.sparkfun.com/products/21636){ .md-button .md-button--primary }